LYT-academic/serine-hydrolase-design/README.md

 ### Step 04: Search for positions that accomodate new catalytic elements

 We search a backbone for positions from which a donor sidechain can make an H-bond with atom O1 (oxyanion) in the substrate (command 1), OR for positions from which an acceptor Asp/Glu can make an H-bond with atom ND1 of the catalytic histidine (command 2).
 We ensure that these positions are not overly close to other catalytic residues in sequence and are on secondary structure elements.
+Any successful matches become motifs for further backbone generation, this successively building up active site complexity.

 Inputs:
 (a) Refined diffusion output